mrfdev/CMI/Resources/FAQ/cmi-library.md

 OMG, I had CMI with Lib 1.0.0.2
 Then TryMe with Lib 1.0.1.0
-And now Residcenw tih Lib 1.0.2.0
+And now Residcen with Lib 1.0.2.0

 Don't panic, the latest version can be used by all the plugins.
-Once you're ready for that final restart, before you start it up, keep 1.0.2.0 and delete older versions like 1.0.0.2 and 1.0.1.0.
+Once you're ready for that final restart, before you start it up, keep 1.0.2.2 and delete older versions like 1.0.0.2 and 1.0.1.0.

 ## I keep deleting CMI Lib and it keeps coming back!